Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/midi/control-change.md

 ::

 ### `Controller`
-Enter a custom value for the `Control Function` (MIDI Byte 2), or use the `Learn From` option to auto-fill values from your device
+Enter a custom value for the `Control Function` (MIDI Byte 2), or use the `Learn From` option to autofill values from your device

 ### `Value`
-Enter a custom `Value` (MIDI Byte 3), or use the `Learn From` option to auto-fill values from your device
+Enter a custom `Value` (MIDI Byte 3), or use the `Learn From` option to autofill values from your device

 ## C# Usage
 :csharp-method